chenshm/ECE651/Agent_profiles_document.md

 ## <a name="intro">Introduction</a>
-This is the documentation of customer profile branch.
-This branch implements the addition, deletion and modification of the customer profile.
+This is the documentation of agent profile branch.
+This branch implements the addition, deletion and modification of the agent profile.
 Please refer to this as a guideline.

 ## <a name="req">Requirement</a>
 ### Functional Requirement
-- User shall be able to create a new customer profile including first name, last name, phone number, password, e-mail, address and description
+- User shall be able to create a new agent profile including first name, last name, phone number, password, e-mail, address and description
 - User shall be able to log into their account using phone number and password
 - User shall be able to logout

 ### Non-functional Requirement
 - App shall be able to auto login if user is willing to
-- Only admin can edit(delete or modify) the customer profiles
+- Only admin can edit(delete or modify) the agent profiles
 - Admin shall be able to login/logout

 ## <a name="intro">API</a>